Professional Scrum Product Owner Training

 - Effectively increase business agility

 The Professional Scrum Product Owner course may be interesting to all involved in software development upon the Scrum framework, but has been specifically conceived for those responsible over products from a business and product management perspective and taking up the highly accountable role of Scrum Product Owner.
 Students should review the PSPO Subject Areas before the class.

 - Value-Driven Development

 - Scrum Principles & Empiricism

 All participants completing the PSPO course receive one password to take the PSPO I assessment.
 If you attempt the PSPO I assessment within 14 days of the class and do not score at least 85%, you will be granted a 2nd attempt at no additional cost.

-As a student of the PSPO class, you are also entitled to a discount on the PSPO II assessment.
-The industry-recognized PSPO certifications require a minimum passing score.
+You are also entitled to a 40% discount on the PSPO II assessment once passing the PSPO I. The industry-recognized PSPO certifications require a minimum passing score.

 PMI PDU Credits

 Students of Scrum.org courses are able to claim Project Management Institute (PMI) PDU credit: 14 PDUs after attending a two-day Professional Scrum Product Owner (PSPO) course.
 Please note that PMI PDUs are earned for course attendance and not for passing a Scrum.org assessment.
 Students can claim PDUs under PMI's "Education courses provided by other third party providers” category.
 You can claim your PDUs online at https://ccrs.pmi.org.